h0ngcha0/liuhongchao.github.io/_posts/2020-12-25-cli-and-emacs.md

 these Emacs programs produce.

 However, that doesn't mean that _everything_ should be run in Emacs.
-Emacs is probably the wrong tool for browsing web ([EWW](https://www.gnu.org/software/emacs/manual/html_mono/eww.html)) or listening to music ([EMMS](https://en.wikipedia.org/wiki/EMMS_(media_player))), just like
+Emacs is probably not the right tool for browsing web ([EWW](https://www.gnu.org/software/emacs/manual/html_mono/eww.html)) or listening to music ([EMMS](https://en.wikipedia.org/wiki/EMMS_(media_player))), just like